 This content mentions anxiety and trauma, which some people may find triggering.

-- The Mental Health Foundation asks for urgent action to help prevent a significant rise in mental health problems
+- The Mental Health Foundation is warning of a significant rise in mental health problems without adequate support.

-While the Mental Health Foundation calls for urgent action, it has also published guidance for people who are experiencing financial strain.
+While the Mental Health Foundation is calling on political leaders to take action, it has also published guidance for people experiencing financial strain.
 This includes signposting to support services.

 If you feel affected by the content you have read, please see our get help page for support.